 |Sony RX10 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 II|

 The G3X is a recent model that features in the current product line-up of Canon.
 In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon G3 X vs Sony RX10

 So how do things add up?
 Which of the two cameras – the Canon G3 X or the Sony RX10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.